A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Computational Results

 \subsection{Results for FSTSP instances from \citet{murray2015flying}}

 The next step is to test our algorithm using the FSTSP configuration.
-FSTSP's first set of instances was created by \citet{murray2015flying}.
-Based on the first author's initial, we refer to this set as `FSTSP Set-M.' A total of 36 different instances are included in this collection, in which the coordinates of the nodes are distributed within an area of 8 miles by 8 miles.
-There are 10 customers in each instance, of which 8 or 9 are eligible for drone visits.
-Using the Manhattan metric, the truck is assumed to be traveling at 25 miles per hour, and using the Euclidean distance metric, the drone is assumed to be traveling at 15, 25, or 35 miles per hour.
-Both the launch and retreat times, $s_L$ and $s_T$, are set to one minute.
-The drone's endurance, indicated in column $\epsilon$ of Table \ref{tab:Murray}, is either 20 or 40 minutes, which results in a total of 72 instances.
+The results of our experiments on set M instances can be found in Table \ref{tab:Murray} in the Appendix.
 Using this collection of examples, we compare the performance of our method to that proposed by \citet{murray2015flying} as well as the HGA20 in \citet{ha2020hybrid}.
 In the same manner as HGA20, we solve each instance ten times and report both the best and average results.
-According to Table \ref{tab:Murray}, our algorithms, HGA-TAC and HGA-TAC$^+$, demonstrate significant improvements over existing methods.
+According to Table \ref{tab:Murray}, our algorithms, HGA-TAC and HGA-TAC$^+$, demonstrate significant improvements over existing methods, \bluenote{with respect to solution quality}.
 There is no mention of computational times in either \citet{murray2015flying} or \citet{ha2020hybrid}.
 However, we provide the run times so that future comparisons can be made.
+In the column ``Gap'', we indicate the difference between the average results of our method and those of HGA20.
+It is, however, the best of MC and HGA20-Best that we use to count the instances in which HGA-TAC and HGA-TAC+ have improved the existing solutions.
+As a result, HGA-TAC found better solutions in 29 instances and similar solutions in 35 instances.
+There were only 8 instances where it lost to the best baseline algorithm.
+Those numbers are 30, 37, and 5 for HGA-TAC+, respectively.
+Compared to HGA20, HGA-TAC and HGA-TAC+ show average performance improvements of 0.28\% and 0.48\%, respectively.